xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 As an author, assume that comments are made in the interest of the project.
 As a reviewer, assume that the author acted thoughtfully and with good intentions unless there is evidence to the contrary.
 Most conflicts disappear when everyone starts from this assumption.

-A blunt comment is usually a rushed comment rather than a hostile one.
-It costs nothing to read it as the technical observation it almost certainly is:

-> **Read "This lock is held across the whole loop" as:** here is a problem with the code.
->
-> **Not as:** you clearly don't understand locking.

 ### Don't make people guess {#dont-make-people-guess}